 3. Do any Canadian med schools not require the MCAT?

-Yes.
-NOSMU and many Quebec schools don’t require it.
+Yes, including NOSMU and many Quebec schools.

-5. Does McMaster care about GPA?
+5. Does McMaster really not care about GPA?

 They consider it, but CASPer and interview performance are more heavily weighted.